Image courtesy of SmartCreative

 |Daily average (8 days)||9.18||1:40:36||10:57||854|

 After some extensive research to import and display multiple GPX files in the same map but without a straight line connecting one run’s ending point to next run’s starting point, I found that My Maps feature within Google Maps not only did what I was looking for but also color coded each outing for visual aesthetics.
 A lesson I learned the hard way: importing data into My Maps doesn’t work in Safari (i.e., the browser in Apple’s Mac) but it does in Chrome (Google’s browser).
 The rectangle looking thing with an arrow in the top-left portion of the map’s title bar has a set of controls to selectively display (or hide) outings as well as associated metrics.

-I have a much better appreciation for the services provided by the US Postal Service and the City of Houghton – with regards to mail delivery and winter snow removal respectively.
-I’ll do my best to not complain if I am not the recipient of either of these services on a given day.
+I have a much better appreciation for the services provided by the US Postal Service and the City of Houghton – with regards to year-round mail delivery and garbage pickup, winter snow removal and spring-time road cleanup.
+I’ll do my best to not complain if I am not the recipient of these services on any given day.
 I am pretty sure I won’t extend this project to other modes of movement: BATS (biking), HATS (hiking), SATS (skiing; it’s possible when the right snowpocalypse happens) or WATS (walking) but I’d like to spend some time and optimize the routes for divide and conquer process … maybe a student from my past or future semesters will help me?